DISCOVER THE BEST CAMIGUIN TOURIST SPOTS!

 Once you reach the top, the trail will come to a dead-end and this is where you’ll find the Mt Vulcan viewpoint!
 From here you can see one whole side of the Old Volcano which meets the ocean and you can even spot the Sunken Cemetery further along the coastline.

-For a short 1-hour return journey, this hike was one of my favorite things to do in Camiguin which is why I have added to this Camiguin travel guide.
+For a short 1-hour return journey, this hike was one of my favorite things to do in Camiguin which is why I have added to this Camiguin tourist spots list.